 With cloud computing now firmly established, the floodgates have opened up for a whole new world of supercomputing innovation and experimentation.
 Here are the top five trends in HPC—what they are and what they mean for the potential of the modern enterprise to fully capitalize on its new wealth of data.

 It would be very hard to talk about current HPC trends without mentioning artificial intelligence (AI).
-Over the last five years or so, with the advent of the internet of things (IoT), 5G, and other data-driven technologies, the amount of data available for meaningful, life-changing AI has actually grown enough for AI to have an impact on high-performance computing , and vice versa.
+Over the last five years or so, with the advent of the internet of things (IoT), 5G, and other data-driven technologies, the amount of data available for meaningful, life-changing AI has actually grown enough for AI to have an impact on HPC, and vice versa.